 What Is Short-Term Memory Loss?

-When short-term memory loss affects your everyday life and activities, it may be rewarding to seek out help.
+When short-term memory impairment affects your daily life and activities, it may be rewarding to reach out for help.

 Causes Of Short-Term Memory Loss